Home » Recipes » Dinner Ideas » Pork » Easy Pork Carnitas Recipe

 How to Make Pork Carnitas

-3. Add broth & seasonings: Add chicken broth, onion, oregano, cumin, and paprika.
-Bring liquid to a boil and spoon some of it over the top of the meat.
+3. Add broth and seasonings.
+To the same pot, add the chicken broth, onion, oregano, cumin, and paprika.
+Bring the pot to a boil, spooning some of the liquid over the top of the meat.

-4. Slow cook: Put the cover on and slide the pot into a 350° F oven.
-Cook until meat is literally falling apart, about 4 hours.
+4. Slow cook.
+Now, place the lid on the pot.
+Transfer the pot to a 350° F oven.
+Let the pork cook for 4 hours, or until the meat is literally falling apart.

-Do you like Mexican pulled pork, but without the traditional pieces of crispy texture?
+Do you like Mexican pulled pork, but without the traditional crispy texture?
 If so, simply skip the crisping in Step 5.
-Just add the pork back to the liquid after deboning and removing the fat – and then use a wooden spoon to break up the pork right in the juice.
+Instead, add the pork back to the liquid after deboning and removing the fat, and then use a wooden spoon to break up the pork right in the juice.
 I recommend turning the burner on to medium-low to keep everything hot.

 Our family loves sweet peppers, so we always make sautéed peppers to serve with our pork carnitas.
-The peppers add elements of flavor, color, and texture that we can’t live without!
+The peppers add elements of flavor, color, and texture that we can’t live without.
+And lucky for everyone, it’s super easy to sauté peppers.

 a platter of tacos with carnitas meat and sauteed sweet peppers